plengqui/GatewayApplication/README.md

 A python script that runs the GUI part of the application.
 Invokes TinymeshController regularly and displays the health of radios, and shows any received Sportident punches.

 ### tmcontroller.py
 Defines the class TinymeshController which checks for new Tinymesh packets on the store-and-forward queue, parses them, and updates a record of health and connectivity status for each radio unit.
 If a received packet contains a Sportident punch, parse it and log the punch.
+Sends punches to competition administration system using SIRAP.
 TinymeshController is a singleton that we call often from the event loop in the GUI.

 ### myqueuemanager.py
 Defines the queues used for secure store-and-forward communication between the comwrapper and the TinymeshController in the gui process.
 It creates a directory C:\Temp\tmsi for the messages.
 It sets up queues for both directions, but currently we only handle incoming packets, i.e. from comwrapper to gui.